SciML/DiffEqOperators.jl/docs/src/operators/vector_calculus_operators.md

 # Vector Calculus Operators

-A good way to represent physical vectors is by storing them as a space tensor with each entry taking the form `[u₁ u₂ u₃ .... uₙ]` for a `n`-dimensional physical vector, each index holding its component along that direction.
-Defining such entries at all grid points will lead to creation of a n-dim matrix.
+A good way to represent physical vectors is by storing them as a `N+1` dimensional matrix for a `N`-dimensional physical vector, with each last index `i` storing the iᵗʰ component of it at grid point specified by the indices prior to it.
+For e.g., `u[p,q,r,2]` stores the 2ⁿᵈ component at `x[p], y[q], z[r]`.

-Various operators and functions have been introduced to carry out common calculus operations like `Gradient`, `Curl` , `square_norm` etc. for those.
+Various operators and functions have been introduced here to carry out common calculus operations like `Gradient`, `Curl` , `square_norm` etc. for them.

-#### Operators
+## Operators

 All operators store `CenteredDifference` operators along various axes for computing the underlying derivatives lazily.
 They differ in the way convolutions are performed.